ILOVEBUKI/scripts/README.md

 Public / my own scripts will be in this repository
-| THIS AINT A SCRIPT DONT DOWNLOAD
+| README.MD AINT A SCRIPT DONT DOWNLOAD